Database Management Systems

 REDCap is a web-based research data collection system developed by an academic consortium based at Vanderbilt.
 REDCap enables researchers to build data entry forms, surveys, and surveys with attached private data entry forms.
 The survey builder is similar to SurveyMonkey.
 It is available free of charge through the UCSF Academic Research Systems.
 To request a REDCap account, fill out the form at:

 You are both the Principal Investigator and User 1.

 QuesGen is a full-featured, web-based data collection system developed by a private company for academic researchers at UCSF and other institutions.
 All enrolled students in EPI 218 will be provided with a QuesGen username and password for use during the course.

 A DEB terminal server account will provide (over the internet) a remote Windows desktop with Microsoft Office Professional.
 The Remote Desktop client software is freely available for the Mac and is already installed on Windows machines.

 Once you have received your username and password, please try to log into the Terminal Server.
 Instructions are available at the following link:

 Again, the Remote Desktop client for Apple Macintosh computers is freely available.
 This course does not require you to have a Windows computer.

-For scholars applying for the online version: Partial scholarships may be available, upon justification, to scholars residing in countries with low income or lower middle income economies as defined by the World Bank.
-If you believe you are eligible for a scholarship, please send a justification of less than one page to Olivia DeLeon at firstname.lastname@example.org.
+For scholars applying for the online version: Scholarships may be available, upon justification, to scholars residing in countries with low income or lower middle income economies as defined by the World Bank.
+If you believe you are eligible for a scholarship, please send a justification of less than one page to Olivia DeLeon at email@example.com.
 In the justification, include the country in which you reside, your current income, and your access, if any, to educational funds from local institutions.
 Please also send your curriculum vitae (CV).
-Note that the scholarship does not include cost of textbook, any software, or any local costs associated with accessing a high-speed internet connection.
+Note that the scholarship does not include cost of textbooks, any software, or any local costs associated with accessing a high-speed internet connection.